Parsa-Rajabi/cmpt-276/docs/syllabus.md

 ### Remarking Policy

 If you feel a course item has been significantly incorrectly assessed you may request a re-marking.
-Howver, before you do make such request, please follow the steps below:
+However, before you do make such request, please follow the steps below:

 1. Review the marking rubric and ensure you understand the marking scheme.
 2. Review the marking comments and ensure you understand the feedback.